My Why

 Traineeship: Adolescent inpatient @ McAuley Institute, St. Mary’s Medical Center

-Associateship: Edgewood’s Crisis Stabilization Unit (Crisis Clinician);
+Associateship: Edgewood’s Crisis Stabilization Unit (Crisis Clinician)

 Blue Humming Therapy (Clinician, Community Consultant)

-Current tele-mental health service: Allminds (Clinician)Certifications
+Current tele-mental health service: Allminds (Clinician)

 Social Justice Award Recipient 2019 (University of San Francisco)